 Fishing: a valid Oregon fishing license is required to angle in the state of Oregon for any person over the age of 13.
 Catch limits vary depending on species, size, and location.
 Anglers are strongly advised to consult the synopsis for specific regulations.

 Snow-Park: ten specially-maintained parking areas totaling 470 spaces are available for those wishing to snowmobile, snowshoe, downhill or cross-country ski, or otherwise access the National Forest in Union County in winter.
+Funding from the permits is used to plow the snow-parks during the winter months.
 Snow-Park permits are required to park in these areas from November 15 to April 15.
 Permits are available at the DMV during business hours, and presently cost $3.00 for a single day pass, $7.00 for a three-day pass, or $20.00 for a season pass.
-Permits may also be purchased (usually at a surcharge) from some winter-recreation-related private businesses including Spout Springs ski area (566-0320), Anthony Lakes ski area (856-3277), and Blue Mountain Sports in LaGrande (963-5115).
+Permits may also be purchased (usually at a surcharge) from some winter-recreation-related private businesses including Spout Springs ski area (566-0320), Anthony Lakes ski area (856-3277), Island City Market & Deli (541) 963-7140 and BiMart in LaGrande (541) 963-2166.
 These permits are not vended on site, unlike trailhead permits.

 Union County Sheriff’s Office – 541-963-1017